Cold dark matter protohalo structure around collapse: Lagrangian cosmological perturbation theory versus Vlasov simulations: Shell crossing structure

 Fig.~\ref{fig: phase precollapse} shows the $(x,v_{x})$ subspace of the phase-space structure at shell-crossing by considering the intersection of the phase-space sheet with the hyperplane $y=0$ for two sine waves and $y=z=0$ for three sine waves.
 For comparison, in addition to standard LPT results, we also present the formal extension of LPT to infinite order as developed by STC18 and described in Sec.~\ref{sec: shell-crossing time} for the shell-crossing time, as well as the analytical prediction obtained in the context of the quasi one-dimensional approach developed by RF17, that we extended to second order in the transverse direction (see Appendix~\ref{app: Q1DPT} for details).

 For quasi-1D (Q1D-2SIN and Q1D-3SIN) and anisotropic (ANI-2SIN and ANI-3SIN) initial conditions, the phase-space sheet first self-intersects along $x$-axis, and, until then, the dynamics is similar to the pure one-dimensional case, in which 1LPT (the Zel'dovich solution) is exact until shell-crossing.
 As illustrated by Fig.~\ref{fig: phase precollapse}, the LPT prediction quickly converges with perturbation order $n$ and describes the simulation results well even at shell-crossing, especially in the Q1D case.
-Note that the key point is to match phase-space diagrams in the vicinity of the local extrema of the velocity, where LPT predictions perform the least.
+From visual inspection of Fig.~\ref{fig: phase precollapse}, it appears that the agreement between the LPT predictions and the simulations is the worse in the vicinity of the extrema of the $x$-coordinate of the velocity field as a function of position $x$.
+Note that, due to the symmetry of the initial conditions, these extrema are global and not specific to the phase-space slice represented in Fig.~\ref{fig: phase precollapse}.

 In the axial-symmetric cases, SYM-2SIN and SYM-3SIN, the phase-space sheet self-intersects simultaneously along all the axes of the dynamics.
 Interestingly, the phase-space structure for $\epsilon_{\rm 2D}=1$~(SYM-2SIN) is still qualitatively similar to one-dimensional collapse and LPT again quickly converges with perturbation order to the exact solution.
 This is clearly not the case for the three-dimensional axial-symmetric configuration, $\bm{\epsilon}_{\rm 3D}=(1,1)$, where LPT convergence is very slow.
-This setup is indeed qualitatively different from other initial conditions, with the appearance of a spiky structure in phase-space (SCT18), similarly as in spherical collapse.
-The exact properties of this spike, in particular, whether the velocity diverges or remains finite, and, whether if finite, the velocity is actually smooth at the fine level, remain unknown.
-However, while this spike is not present in the LPT predictions at finite order, it is well reproduced by the formal extrapolation to infinite order.
+This set-up is indeed qualitatively different from other initial conditions, with the appearance of a spiky structure in phase-space (SCT18) similarly as in spherical collapse.
+Interestingly, in the spherical case and in the Einstein-de Sitter cosmology that we consider in this paper, convergence of the LPT is likely to be lost at collapse time \citep[e.g.,][]{2019MNRAS.484.5223R}, and the analyses of RH21 suggest that the velocity blows up when convergence is lost.
+The exact properties of the spike we observe in our numerical data, in particular, whether the velocity diverges or remains finite, and, whether if finite, the velocity is actually smooth at the fine level, remain unknown.
+While this spike is not present in the LPT predictions at finite order, it is well reproduced by the formal extrapolation to infinite order.
+This is a hint that convergence of the LPT series might be lost at collapse for SYM-3SIN.